ShawnAndrews/ConnectWithGamers/README.md

 ## FAQ
 ### Why is it called Connect With Gamers?
-This website was designed to encourage fellow gamers to meet by talking in chat, viewing each others gaming profile, and giving them a library of games to talk about.
+This website was designed to provide information, pricing and notifications abut all the games you love, and give you an opportunity in the chatroom to talk with fellow gamers about them.

 ### Do you have other projects i can check out?
 Of course!
 You can check them out on my portfolio website at [saportfolio.ca](http://www.saportfolio.ca)